↑

 I have been looking for new ways to increase protein intake in my son’s life.
 You may remember this Dirty Monkey protein shake that uses tofu in it.
 He is a picky eater, and tends to stick to carbs.
 He loves oatmeal, pancakes, waffles, cucumbers, and fresh fruit.

 We load up on the good stuff wherever we can, but I have been looking for ways to get protein into the foods he already likes.
 Hence the protein waffles!
-I have a friend who is a fitness competitor, Nathalie at RockYourFitness, and she makes protein waffles all the time.

 It took me about 4 batches to get the consistency I wanted, and to have them turn out just right, but you guys, they are so amazing.
 I can’t say it enough.
 I loved them.
 My son LOVED them.
 And everyone else did too.
 It was a total success story.